tomas-fer/HybPhyloMaker/README.md

 9:  Subselect suitable genes and repeat steps 7+8
 10:Subselect trees based on samples presence, collapse unsupported branches

-Uses many additional software that must be installed and put in the PATH prior to run scripts (see [Table](docs/HybPhyloMaker_software.pdf) located in docs folder and consider to run {install_software.sh](install_software.sh)).
+Uses many additional software that must be installed and put in the PATH prior to run scripts (see [Table](docs/HybPhyloMaker_software.pdf) located in docs folder and consider to run [install_software.sh](install_software.sh)).
 Also utilizes many scripts developed by others (located in [HybSeqSource folder](HybSeqSource)).
 PLEASE CITE APPROPRIATELY THOSE SCRIPTS WHEN USING HybPhyloMaker!

 Read [manual](docs/HybPhyloMaker_manual1.5.pdf) located in docs folder before running HybPhyloMaker.